Seattle Kraken: Mascot

 Buoy, a sea troll, is the Kraken's mascot.
-He is a reference to and is based off of the Fremont Troll, a sculpture in Fremont.
+He is a reference to and is based on the Fremont Troll.
 Buoy was introduced prior to a preseason home game against the Vancouver Canucks on October 1, 2022.
 The Kraken had intended to introduce Buoy around Christmas during the 2021–22 season, but due to game postponements related to the spread of the SARS-CoV-2 Omicron variant, the team decided to wait until prior to the 2022–23 season instead.
-Reaction to Buoy's debut was polarized, with many observers expressing a strong like or dislike for the mascot.

 During the 2021–22 season, in the absence of an official mascot, the Kraken promoted a "team dog" named Davy Jones.
 The dog, a four-month-old husky mix rescue dog introduced on January 17, 2022, socialized with fans at home games as he trained to be a therapy dog.

 Broadcasting

 Television

 John Forslund has been the Kraken's play-by-play announcer for all of the team's seasons.

 Kraken games are televised through the Kraken Hockey Network (KHN), which includes over-the-air television stations in Seattle (KING-TV and KONG), Spokane (KREM and KSKN), and Yakima (KAPP and KVEW), Washington; Eugene (KEVU and KLSR-TV) and Portland (KGW), Oregon; Anchorage (KAUU) and Juneau (KYEX-LD), Alaska; and Boise (KTVB) and Twin Falls (KTFT), Idaho.
 Games can also be streamed locally on Amazon Prime Video.
 Games were televised regionally on Root Sports Northwest for the team's first three seasons.

-Former Hartford Whalers and Carolina Hurricanes broadcaster John Forslund serves as the team's television play-by-play announcer.
-J. T. Brown is the Kraken's primary television color analyst.
+Former Hartford Whalers and Carolina Hurricanes broadcaster John Forslund is the Kraken's television play-by-play announcer, and J. T. Brown is the team's primary television color commentator.
 In August 2022, the team hired Eddie Olczyk to be a television analyst alongside Forslund and Brown.

 The television broadcast for the Kraken's February 17, 2022, game against the Winnipeg Jets featured Everett Fitzhugh as play-by-play announcer and Brown as color commentator, making up the first all-Black broadcast duo in NHL history.

 Radio

 Kraken games are broadcast on KJR-FM 93.3 and KJR 950 AM, the flagship stations of the Kraken Audio Network.
 During a schedule conflict, some games may be heard on 96.5 KJAQ.
 The Kraken Audio Network also includes several other stations outside Seattle.

 Everett Fitzhugh serves as the team's primary radio play-by-play announcer.
 He is the first Black full-time play-by-play announcer in NHL history.
-Former NHL player and Vancouver Canucks broadcaster Dave Tomlinson served as Fitzhugh's color analyst for the Kraken's first two seasons, before resigning in August 2023 to take a new broadcasting job in Canada.
+Former NHL player and Vancouver Canucks broadcaster Dave Tomlinson served as Fitzhugh's color commentator before resigning in August 2023 to take a new broadcasting job in Canada.
 The Kraken then hired former Seattle Thunderbirds forward and Everett Silvertips commentator Al Kinisky to replace him.
 Mike Benton is the studio host for all radio broadcasts, serving pre-game, intermission, and post-game coverage.